 Access the online version of the book using your link to the textbook in Moodle.
 You will see a message that the license is being updated, after which time you'll have access to the download again.
 If you encounter further difficulties, contact the Computing Services IT Help Desk.
 Undergraduate Faculty of Business Students, please contact firstname.lastname@example.org Undergraduate and Graduate Faculty of Science and Technology Students, please contact email@example.com

 Yes, AU does still provide access codes for any third-party resources that extend beyond the simple text by providing PIN codes for those course activities.
 As that code provides a link to the eText as well, students have two ways of seeing the book.
 They will benefit from having longer access to the eText by accessing the course and associated downloads through Moodle.

 No. Students will continue to use the resources they were provided with at enrollment.

 Students enrolled in courses that are part of AU’s eText initiative will not receive the bound book.
 AU has arranged for discounted books with several of the publishers however; the links are in your course site.

-Unfortunately, this feature is not available in Bookshelf Mobile 3.1.
-It will be available again in the 3.2 release.
-In the meantime, you can still manage your subscriptions via Bookshelf Online through your web browser on your mobile device.
+Unfortunately, this feature is not available in Bookshelf Mobile 4.0.
+However, you can still share and subscribe to notes and highlights via Bookshelf Online through your web browser on your mobile device.
 For instructions, see Making and Sharing Notes and Highlights in Bookshelf Online.

 Updated January 23 2015 by Student & Academic Services